 Black Americans and the Vote

 Resources to Educate Yourself On Black Oppression

 American Indians in Children's Literature (AICL)

-Reading Lists - Anti-racism - Subject Guides at University of Iowa extensive and organized by sector
+Anti-racism Reading Lists - Subject Guides at University of Iowa

 Resources for Talking to Students about Police Violence and the Murder of George Floyd